chisui/dakka/thesis/main.md

 create' b = tell [Create b]
 ```

-As idicated by the `'` this version of create is not intendet to be the main one.
+As indicated by the `'` this version of create is not intended to be the main one.
 For that we define:

 ```haskell
 create :: forall b a.
 Actor b => ActorContext a ()